 - Preheat oven to 350 degrees and spray an 8×10 baking dish with baking spray.

-- Add the butter, sugar, and cream to your stand mixer on medium speed until fluffy, about 2-3 minutes.
+- Add the butter, sugar, and beat the mixture together in your stand mixer on medium speed until fluffy, about 2-3 minutes.

 - Add in egg yolks and vanilla extract until creamy.